sohamgoswami07/YouTube-Ad-Skipper/README.md

 # YouTube Ad Skipper
 Stream Smoothly.
 Skip Smartly..
+(It's a Chrome extension to skip unwanted ads only for YouTube, opened from the Chrome browser.)
 ![Screenshot (35)](https://github.com/user-attachments/assets/6907b4d7-7713-4e84-a2d3-81f8014295bd)

 # Language are used
-HTML, CSS, JavaScript and JSON
+<strong>HTML</strong> and <strong>CSS</strong> for the user experience interface.
+<strong>JavaScript</strong> for the backend.
+<strong>JSON</strong> for making comfprtable for chrome extension.

 # About this project
 Now, skip your YouTube ads within the blink of your eyes.
 It accelerates the ad and skips it automatically, ensuring smooth and uninterrupted video viewing.